Email FacebookTwitterMenu burgerClose thin

 bond ladder

-The ladder strategy is meant to help investors manage their cash flow while limiting their exposure to risk.
+The ladder strategy is meant to help investors manage their cash flow while limiting their risk exposure.
 It can pay off no matter what current interest rates are.
 Here are three benefits to keep in mind:

 • Bond ladders create predictable streams of income: Unlike other investments, bond ladder proceeds are incredibly predictable.
 You know that you’ll receive your principal upon bond maturation, as well as the amount and date of coupon payments you will earn along the way.
 That consistency makes it easier to design a budget and prevents you from dipping into your savings unexpectedly or unnecessarily.